"*" indicates required fields

 In reality, it is often unclear whether the holding company is involved in its subsidiaries to such an extent that it can be seen as a taxable person.
 For this situation, Dutch VAT group rules offer some lenience.
 When a holding company cannot be seen as a VAT taxable person, but still is heavily involved in the management of its subsidiaries (determining to a large extent the strategy, policy and decision making), the holding can also join the group, even when the company does not individually satisfy the conditions to be a taxable person.

 Want to know and learn more about VAT grouping in the Netherlands?
-There is always a possibility to contact us and we are pleased to help you and your company.
+Download our VAT Guide by filling in the form below or contact us and we are pleased to help you and your company.

 Nieuws & actualiteiten